kevingallagher/Major-Project-Ideas/README.md

 Essay Idea
 ===========

-## Tech; cause of and solution to all our health problems?
+## Tech; cause and solution for our mental health?